pymupdf/PyMuPDF/docs/widget.rst

 ============= =======================

 You are generally free to use any font for every widget.
 However, we recommend using *ZaDb* ("ZapfDingbats") and fontsize 0 for check boxes: typical viewers will put a correctly sized tickmark in the field's rectangle, when it is clicked.

+.. rubric:: Footnotes

+.. [#f1] If you intend to re-access a new or updated field (e.g. for making a pixmap), make sure to reload the page first.
+Either close and re-open the document, or load another page first, or simply do ``page = doc.reload_page(page)``.